Elisa Rae Shupe: Early transition

+Detransition

 In January 2019, Shupe announced that she no longer identified as non-binary and was returning to identifying as male.
 Shupe expressed an intention to de-transition in an essay in a conservative publication, The Daily Signal.
 The essay went viral among opponents of transgender rights.
-Shupe spoke at a Family Policy Alliance event, and was then invited to a secretive group of anti-transgender-rights politicians lead by Fred Deutsch.
-Mentally unwell at the time, Shupe eventually felt exploited by the conservative groups.
+Shupe spoke at a Family Policy Alliance event, and was then invited to a secretive group of anti-transgender-rights politicians led by Fred Deutsch.
+Mentally unwell at the time, with a 100 percent disability rating and diagnoses of C-PTSD and borderline personality disorder, Shupe eventually felt exploited by the conservative groups.

+Retransition

-In 2021, she began using the name "Lisa Shupe", and in 2022 published a statement that during her detransition she helped sell conversion therapy to the public while privately self-medicating with estrogen, which resulted in a life-threatening blood clot.
+In 2021, Shupe began using the name "Lisa Shupe", and in 2022 published a statement that during her detransition she helped sell conversion therapy to the public while privately self-medicating with estrogen, which resulted in a life-threatening blood clot.
 She stated: "I also authored this to hopefully prevent these groups from further using me as a pawn in their vicious war, legislative and otherwise, against the transgender community.
 For the record, I have formally renounced my previous ties and allegiance to radical and gender-critical feminists, conservatives, and faith-based groups."
 Shortly after in 2022, she received a legal name change to "Elisa Rae Shupe".

-In March 2023, Shupe leaked over 2600 pages of emails, spanning a period from 2017 to 2023, between her and a group of what Mother Jones calls "representatives of a network of activists and organizations at the forefront of the anti-trans movement".
+In March 2023, Shupe leaked over 2,600 pages of emails, spanning a period from 2017 to 2023, between her and a group of what Mother Jones calls "representatives of a network of activists and organizations at the forefront of the anti-trans movement".

+Publication and copyright controversy

+In 2023, Shupe self-published an autofiction novel titled "AI Machinations: Tangled Webs and Typed Words" that was extensively written using ChatGPT artificial intelligence software.

+Upon initial submission of her copyright application, the US Copyright Office (USCO) declined to register her work as their policy does not extend copyright protection to AI-generated content.
+Subsequently, Shupe sought an appeal, contending that she should be afforded copyright protection under the Americans with Disabilities Act (ADA) on the basis that she used ChatGPT as an assistive technology due to her cognitive disabilities.
+The appeal further asserted that she should be granted copyright for the selection, coordination, and arrangement of the AI-generated text.

+As a result of the appeal, the USCO reversed its initial decision and granted Shupe a limited copyright registration.
+The USCO acknowledged Shupe as the author of the "selection, coordination, and arrangement of text generated by artificial intelligence", yet did not extend copyright protection to the actual sentences and paragraphs themselves.
+This effectively allows Shupe to prevent the unauthorized reproduction of the entirety of the book.

+The case has attracted commentary from observers who highlight the difficulties faced by the USCO in determining how to handle copyrights for works that incorporate AI.

+Personal life and death

+Shupe met her future wife, Sandy, while stationed at Fort Knox.
+The two married in 1987 and have one daughter.